 Driving on the Red Road after sunset is a whole different experience, especially if it is a wet rainy night!
 It could get quite spooky and dangerous driving in pitch-black darkness.
 The high beams on your car won’t help much because you still cannot see very far ahead due to the winding curves.
 It is not recommended for visitors to drive on the Red Road after dark.
 Even local residents stay off it.
 There are also plenty of legends about ancient spirits or "night marchers" who roam the Red Road at night.

 However, if there is a full moon, the Red Road can take on a charming and nostalgic look.
 The gleaming ocean surface reflects the bright moon on the sky.
 The surf pounding against the rocky shoreline becomes so intensely white.
 Night fishermen gather around a campfire, playing their ukulele and sharing "talk story".
 You might see a pueo flies across the road.
 Pueo is considered to be a sacred guardian in Hawaiian culture, so feel safe and blessed if you see one.
 As you drive along, listen to the chirping sound of coqui frogs everywhere.
 Listen carefully, you might also hear the soulful singing of a humpback whale echoing through the night under the moonlight.
 Humpback whales come to the warm waters of Hawaii during the winter months to give birth and breed.
 You can see and hear them from the Red Road even at night.

 When you visit the Red Road on the Big Island, or travel to any islands on your Hawaii vacation, please always be respectful to the kama'aina (local people) and the aina (land).

-This is the author's first Hub, he lives on the Red Road and enjoys sharing it with you.
+This is the author's first article.
+He lives on the Red Road and is thrilled to share its beauty with you.
 He has spotted several Elvis driving on this road recently!
 All photos were taken with a Samsung Digimax 301 3.2MP Digital Camera.

 © 2011 Viet Doan